Jared Goff Player Prop Bets for NFL Week 10 | Detroit vs. Pittsburgh 11/14/2021

 Matchup vs. Pittsburgh

-- In one matchup against the Steelers, Goff had 243 passing yards, 5.5 yards more than his over/under for Sunday.
+- In one matchup against the Steelers, Goff had 243 passing yards, 9.5 yards higher than his over/under for Sunday.

 - Goff did not throw a touchdown pass in that game against the Steelers.